SolverMax/Random/HiGHS-testing/Hangs/readme.md

 # HiGHS hangs during solve for some models

 Issue: HiGHS hangs when solving some models using highspy.
-It occurs more often when the model is running as a JupyterLab notebook, but also occurs if the same model is run as a py model from the command line.
+It occurs more often when the model is running as a JupyterLab notebook, but also occurs if the same model is run from the command line as a py file.

 When the solver hangs, CPU usage drops to zero but the memory usage remains.